mindreadio/qsafecrypto/documentations/file_encryption_decryption.md

-# You can decrypt any file or image with quantam safe guarantee
+# You can decrypt any file with quantam safe guarantee

-This example shows how to encrypt and decrypt a file or image using the QSafeCrypto library.
+This example shows how to encrypt and decrypt a file using the QSafeCrypto library.

 ## Importing the libraries